gdsbook/book/notebooks/09_spatial_inequality.md

 ```

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
-Inspection of the column names reveals that the table is organised around one row per county, and with the years as columns, together with information about the particular record.
+Inspection of the column names reveals that the table is organized around one row per county, and with the years as columns, together with information about the particular record.
 This format is an example of a [*wide* longitudinal data set](https://en.wikipedia.org/wiki/Wide_and_narrow_data).
 In wide-format data, each column represents a different time period, meaning that each row represents a set of measurements made about the same "entity" over time (as well as any unique identifying information about that entity.)
 This contrasts with a *narrow* or *long* format, where each row describes an entity at a specific point in time.